Lessons Learned from My Sickness Part 28: The Language of Silence

 You see, as a Pastor, my job was to speak, and not just speak, but to speak loudly.
 I was not used to just sit in a corner and be silent.

-I discovered that I can listen more while others are talking, and I can fully internalized what they felt.
+I discovered that I could listen more while others are talking, and I can fully internalize what they felt.
 I discovered that I’m more sensitive to the feelings of others.

 Not only that.
 I also discovered that I have plenty of time to think more deeply, analyze things more broadly, and in so doing, learn quite a lot of things more frequently.